 After you and your parent/guardian read and understand this syllabus, sign in the applicable blanks below and return this page to me at our next meeting.
-You are required keep your syllabus in your binder at all times.
+You must keep your syllabus in your binder at all times.

 Writing must be legible.
-If I cannot read one of the signatures, I will ask you to resubmit the form.
+If I cannot read either of the signatures, I will ask you to resubmit the form.

-Date: -
+Date:

 Student's Printed Name:

 Student's Signature:

 Parent's Printed Name:

 Parent's Signature:

-Date Received by Instructor:
+Date Received: